Mohid-Abbas/POSIX-Pulse-Pipeline/README.md

 ## Project Overview
 This project implements a high-performance, parallel data processing pipeline on Linux.
 It is designed to ingest CSV datasets, process them concurrently using a pool of worker threads, aggregate the results, and generate structured reports.
 The system is built entirely using C/C++ POSIX system calls, bypassing high-level frameworks to demonstrate direct interaction with the operating system primitives.

-The current implementation uses the **Retail Transactions** dataset variant, aggregating total revenue and record counts grouped by product category.
+The pipeline is designed to be **highly generic**; it can ingest CSV datasets with any number of columns, automatically detecting and aggregating numeric values while safely ignoring headers and malformed records.

+The current implementation is optimized for the **Retail Transactions** variant but is flexible enough to handle IoT logs, financial data, or any other keyed tabular data.

 ### Key Operating System Concepts Demonstrated:
 - **Process Management**: Heavy use of `fork()`, `execvp()`, `waitpid()`, and `getpid()`/`getppid()`.